 What key search terms do you want your business to be associated with?

 Some people prefer to use an SEO ranking tool.
 By doing this you will get daily reports with your ranking across all search engines and you’ll get a trending report of your web presence.

 2. Set your SEO strategy

-Once you’ve found your ranking it’s time to look and your business and what you have to offer.
-Every serious entrepreneur knows that taking some time to set a strategy will benefit immensely in the long run.
+Once you’ve found your ranking, decide what your business has to offer and who you want to engage with.
+You want the right people to find you at the right time.
+Who is your audience and what are they searching for?
+How you make your keywords interesting to them?
+And once you’ve decided on your audience, remember to set a strategy for tracking and changing your keywords.
+Are you going to monitor SEO yourself?
+Are you going to employ a specialist?
+What about budget?
 The best thing about SEO is that it’s not difficult to crack but it does take time and thought.
-Once you evaluate what your business has to offer and what areas of your business you want to highlight the next steps are easy.
+Once you evaluate what your business has to offer and what areas of your business you want to highlight, the next steps are easy.

 3. Choose your keywords

 The next step is choosing keywords.
 Keywords are the search terms that you want associated to your business.

 Think about keywords that are highly relevant to your brand or products.
 Use Google’s free AdWords Keyword tool to see which words have a high “exact-match search volume”, and choose words that have a low difficulty score.
 Put simply, the trick is to try to think of what people in your country might be Googling if they are searching for your service.
 Keep it simple and obvious.